GenerGener/HIV-ONT-Datasets/README.md

 ![](https://github.com/GenerGener/HIV-ONT-Datasets/blob/master/HIV-ONT-Datasets/Mapping_overview.tif)
-*Figure 1: Subset of reads that were acquired by the end of the long amplicon sequencing run*
+*Figure 1: Subset of reads that were acquired by the end of the long amplicon sequencing run* The deletion seen toward left side is expected in this model.
+A few reads mapping at 3' LTR are likely 5' LTR reads with sequencing errors in key places of distinction between the two LTRs.

 ## Sources: